nnn1590/gmic-qt/README.md

 ### Build instructions

-By default, the gimp integration plugin is built.
+By default, the standalone application is built.

 #### QMake